Akaito/ZeroToBoto/_drafts/2017-07-25-adventure-game.md

 Recall that in Python, assigning to some variable also makes that variable exist if it didn't already.
 In both <tt>\_\_init\_\_</tt> functions we're adding the attribute "sound" to every object of type Dog or Cat that gets initialized.

-What's the difference from the last example?
+What's the improvement from the last example?
 Well, we spent more code defining classes, and their usage is exactly the same.
 So, nothing really just yet.
 However!